orlafoley/orlafoley.github.io/docs/git-guide-2.markdown

 ---
 layout: page
-title: Git Guide
+title: Exercise 2
-permalink: /git-guide/
+permalink: /git-guide-2/
 ---

-This guide will help you set up your GitHub to work on the Blog site.
+This guide will allow you to put the learning from lessons 1 - 3 into practice.
+It will walk you through the process of:

-The images are from an alternative repository but apart from the names everything should be the same.
+* Forking the site repository
+* Cloning it locally
+* Make changes to a local branch
+* Committing these changes
+* Pushing them to your remote fork
+* Submitting your first Pull Request

+While some repository names etc may be different in the images, the layouts etc should still be accurate.

 ---
 ## Setup